 Once the bustling center of the wood industry, the charming town of Knysna now captivates travelers with its excellent hotels, restaurants and vibrant arts scene.
-Outdoor lovers will be enchanted by ancient forests, home to rare forest elephant and antelope, as well as wonderful beaches and a wild coastline featuring breath-taking, seaside cliffs.
-Welcome to the most famous city on the Garden Route.
+Outdoor lovers will be enchanted by ancient forests, home to rare forest elephants and antelope, as well as wonderful beaches and a wild coastline featuring breathtaking seaside cliffs.
+Travel to Knysna during your tour of the Garden Route.

 The Featherbed Nature Reserve is located on the western Knysna Head and accessible only by ferry.
 Absolute peace awaits as you enjoy a spectacular view of the Outeniqua Mountains and the wonderful Knysna Lagoon.
 Boat cruises and nature trails are activity highlights while visiting the reserve.